PapiHack/wimlds-demo/README.md

 - Second option :

-    - Run the image that i already deploy on `docker hub` with with the following command :
+    - Run the image that i already deploy on `docker hub` with the following command :

             docker run -d --name salary-prediction-model -p 5000:5000 papihack/wimlds-demo-model

 ### Kubernetes

-For the deployment of this project on `K8S`, i use a tool named [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) in order to create local kubernetes cluster.
-You can use also other alternatives like `minikube` if you want it too.
+For the deployment of this project on `K8S`, i use a tool named [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) in order to create a local kubernetes cluster.
+You can also use other alternatives like `minikube` if you want it too.

 The manifest files are located in the `k8s` folder.